Manage the engagement documents

-In the text box, enter a description for your note.
+In the text box, enter a description for your issue.

-Select a note type from the drop-down menu at the bottom of the editor.
+Select the issue type from the drop-down menu at the bottom of the editor.

 Select Create Issue.

-You have created a new note for the selected document.
+You have created a new issue for the selected document.

 If members of your engagement team have created notes on documents, the total number of added notes displays at the note icon as shown below.
 Select the note icon to review the notes and take the appropriate action (Reply, Resolve, or Clear).